 random.nextDouble * (upper - lower) + lower

 Everything else is inherited from Flip.
 The randomness of Flip is a double uniformly distributed between 0 and 1.
 The generateValue method of Flip tests whether this random number is less than the probability of a true outcome, which is contained in the probValue field.
 So, SwitchingFlip’s nextRandomness method first checks if the randomness is less than this value, which would imply that the current value is true.
 If it is, the new randomness is uniformly chosen between probValue and 1, which would make the next value false.
 On the otherhand, if the randomness is greater than probValue, the new randomness is chosen uniformly between 0 and probValue, which would make the next value true.
 Now, the correct randomness model is uniformly distributed, but this proposal distribution does not define an equal density in the two directions.
 In particular, for going from true to false, the density of the new randomness is 1 / (1 – probValue), while in the other direction it is 1 / probValue.
-So we must compensate by returning (1 – probValue) / probValue in the first case, and the inverse ratio in the second case.
+So we must compensate by returning (1 – probValue) / probValue in the first case, and the inverse ratio in the second case for the model probability.
+Note the transition probability is equal in both directions, so we return 1.0 in both cases.

 Creating a new algorithm

 In addition to creating new element classes, Figaro provides support for creating new algorithms and integrating them into the existing library.
-Support is provided for query answering algorithms (like Metropolis-Hastings and variable elimination), probability of evidence algorithms, and defining new kinds of algorithms.
+Support is provided for query answering algorithms (like Metropolis-Hastings and variable elimination), probability of evidence algorithms, most probable explanation, and defining new kinds of algorithms.
 Support is also provided both for anytime and one-time algorithms.
 We start this section by describing how to create a new one-time query-answering algorithm.
 We then discuss creating an anytime version of the algorithm, paying attention to sharing code between the one-time and anytime versions.
 We then describe how to create a probability of evidence algorithm, how to define an algorithm to be extensible to new classes, and how to define a new category of algorithm.

 A good way to learn about creating algorithms, after reading this section, is to examine the Figaro code in com.cra.figaro.algorithm and its subpackages.
 If you do develop a new algorithm, please consider sharing it.